History of Mexico: First Mexican Empire

 When Mexico achieved its independence, the southern portion of New Spain became independent as well, as a result of the Treaty of Córdoba, so Central America, present-day Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, and part of Chiapas were incorporated into the Mexican Empire.
-Although Mexico now had its own government, there was no revolutionary change either socially or economically.
+Although Mexico now had its own government, there was no revolutionary social or economic change.
 The formal, legal racial distinctions were abolished, but power remained in the hands of white elites.
-Monarchy was the form of government Mexicans knew and it is not surprising that it chose that form of government initially.
-The political power of the royal government was transferred to the military.
-The Roman Catholic Church was the other pillar of institutional rule.
-Both the army and the church lost personnel with the establishment of the new regime.
+The power vacuum left by the viceroyalty was filled by the military and the Catholic Church.
+Both the army and the church lost personnel while establishing the new regime.
 An index of the fall in the economy was the decrease in revenues to the church via the tithe, a tax on agricultural output.
-Mining especially was hard hit.
+Mining, especially, was hard hit.
 It had been the motor of the colonial economy, but there was considerable fighting during the war of independence in Zacatecas and Guanajuato, the two most important silver mining sites.
-In spite of Viceroy O'Donojú's having signed the Treaty of Córdoba giving Mexico its independence, the Spanish government did not recognize it as legitimate and claimed sovereignty over Mexico.
+Despite Viceroy O'Donojú's signing the Treaty of Córdoba giving Mexico independence, the Spanish government did not recognize it as legitimate and claimed sovereignty over Mexico.

-Spain set in motion events that brought Iturbide, the son of a provincial merchant, as Emperor of Mexico.
-With Spain's rejection of the treaty and with no European royal taking up the offer of being Mexico's monarch, many creoles now decided that having a Mexican as its monarch was acceptable.
+With Spain's rejection of the treaty and no European royal taking up the offer of being Mexico's monarch, many Creoles decided that having a Mexican as its monarch was acceptable.
 A local army garrison proclaimed Iturbide emperor.
-Since the church refused to crown him, the president of the constituent congress did on 21 July 1822.
+Since the church refused to crown him, the president of the constituent Congress did so on 21 July 1822.
 His long-term rule was doomed.
 He did not have the respect of the Mexican nobility.
 Republicans sought that form of government rather than a monarchy.
-The emperor set up all the trappings of a monarchy with a court and fine robes of power.
-His actions as increasingly dictatorial and shutting down criticism led him to shut down congress.
-Worried that a brilliant young colonel, Antonio López de Santa Anna, would raise a rebellion, the emperor relieved him of his command.
-Rather than obeying the order, Santa Anna proclaimed a republic and hastily called for the reconvening of congress.
-Four days later he walked back his republicanism and simply called for the removal of the emperor, in the Plan of Casa Mata.
+The emperor set up all the trappings of a monarchy with a court.
+Iturbide became increasingly dictatorial and shut down Congress.
+Worried that a young colonel, Antonio López de Santa Anna, would raise a rebellion, the emperor relieved him of his command.
+Rather than obeying the order, Santa Anna proclaimed a republic and hastily called for the reconvening of Congress.
+Four days later, he walked back to his republicanism and called for the removal of the emperor in the Plan of Casa Mata.
 Santa Anna secured the support of insurgent general Guadalupe Victoria.
-The army signed on to the plan and the emperor abdicated on 19 March 1823.
+The army signed on to the plan, and the emperor surrendered on March 19, 1823.